<< <%SKIN-STRTRANS-SYNTOC%> >>

 Network Server Version

-The Network Server version is installed via the doninstNetServer.exe installation program.
+The Network Server version is installed via the doninstNetServer.exe installation program, which you download from the DOWNLOAD page on the website, at www.software4nonprofits.com/download.htm, by clicking the Network Server button on that page and following the prompts.
 This installs, as part of the installation of DONATION, the Firebird Server database software, which runs as a service on your computer, and which can make access to the database available from other computers as well.
 The database file must also be on a local hard drive of the computer that the Network Server version is installed on.
 Only one computer on a network should have the Network Server version installed on it.

-The Network Client version is installed via the doninstNetClient.exe installation program.
+The Network Client version is installed via the doninstNetClient.exe installation program, which you also download from the DOWNLOAD page on the website, at www.software4nonprofits.com/download.htm, by clicking the Network Client button on that page and following the prompts.
 This can be used on a second or further computer on the same network that a Network Server version was installed on, and it accesses the database that is on the computer that the Network Server version was installed on.

 If you have this problem and are using the Windows Firewall on your computer running the Network Server version of DONATION, you can set up an appropriate Exception as follows: